Battlefield High School: Programs of study

 Battlefield High School is a Center for Information Technology, and includes limited computer-based and computer-related coursework.
 Enrollment in the "iT" program is optional for both Battlefield students and for those who are zone-designated for other PWCS high schools.
-Starting in the 2019 school year, students will no longer be able to transfer to Battlefield from other zones for the IT program.
-The program is led by Specialty Program Coordinator Joseph Huddle.
 The program has several branches consisting of Graphic Design, Networking, Programming, and Hardware support.

 In 2006–2007, the school began hosting its Air Force JROTC program.
 It is a federal program authorized under United States Code, Title 10, Sections 2031-2033, and the ROTC Revitalization Act of 1964 and mandates that all participating cadets be volunteers.
 There is no military service obligation associated with participation, but cadets who participate for at least three years, and are subsequently recommended by the Senior Air Science Instructor, may earn accelerated promotions in the active duty military.
 These programs vary depending on the branch of service and experience level of the cadet.
-Battlefield's AFJROTC program is supervised by Colonel (Ret) Dan Vasenko and Senior Master Sergeant (Ret) Dave Shuler.
 The program is renowned, and according to faculty, students, and parents alike, their accolades are well-deserved.
 Day to day operations are led by a cadet staff composed of seniors, with a senior 4th-year AFJROTC cadet leading each class under the supervision of the faculty instructor.
 The curriculum is set by the Air Force and includes a 40% breakout of Air Science classes, 40% in leadership and character development, and 20% personal wellness (fitness and nutrition).
 All extracurricular activities are led by cadets, including drill team, rocketry club, Academic Bowl, and the Raider team (a form of field skills and physical fitness competition).
 Additionally, the cadets field their own CyberPatriot team to compete in the yearly competitions sponsored by the Air Force Association.
 By Headquarters AFJROTC directives, the cadet corps must number no less than 100 cadets based on Battlefield's total number of students, and no more than 180 cadets, based on PWCS authorized instructor staffing.
 Since the 2010-2011 school year, cadet enrollment has stabilized at roughly 150 cadets each year.
 Battlefield's program earned the AFJROTC Distinguished Unit Award (with Merit) in 2011, the Distinguished Unit Award in 2012, and after a brief hiatus of unit accolades, received the Outstanding Organization Award in 2017.
 For the 2016-2017 school year, they performed over 1,400 hours of community service in and around Haymarket and participated in 43 color guards for local organizations.

 In 2007–2008, the school began hosting its Criminal Justice program which serves as a "mini police academy," instructing essential constitutional law and criminal justice practices.